 The first three routes on this list (The Tour Divide, Colorado Trail, and Arizona Trail) have come to be known collectively as the Triple Crown of Bikepacking.

-If you’re a mountain biker you’ve heard about Moab and you’ve probably also heard about the miles of singletrack in Fruita, CO.
-But did you also know you can ride your mountain bike from Fruita to Moab?
-Kokopelli’s Trail is a 142-mile multi-use trail that starts in Loma, CO (just a few miles NW of Fruita) and ends on Sand Flats Road in Moab, UT where it passes by Porcupine Rim and Slickrock trails, among others.
-While there’s officially no water along the route, there are 8 small camping areas with toilets and some even have picnic tables.
-Most folks count on a sag vehicle to deliver their gear but with a little planning, a self-supported bikepacking trip is totally doable!
+If you’re a mountain biker you’ve heard about Moab, and you’ve probably also heard about the miles of singletrack in Fruita, CO.
+But did you also know you can ride your mountain bike from Fruita to Moab, off-road?
+The Kokopelli Trail is a 138-mile, multi-use trail that starts in Loma, CO (just a few miles northwest of Fruita) and ends on Sand Flats Road in Moab, UT, where it passes by Porcupine Rim and Slickrock trails, among others.
+While there’s no guaranteed water along the route, there are 8 small camping areas with toilets, and some even have picnic tables.
+Most folks count on a sag vehicle to deliver their gear, but with a little planning, a self-supported bikepacking trip is totally doable!